AEllisNOLA/TrackApp/NOTES.md

     - A *SwitchNavigator* encompasses the entire app, starting with authentication and moving into the app.
 This is where we should start since it touches everything.

 4) Complex navigation involves a series of nested objects.

 `

 const switchNavigator = createSwitchNavigator({

   // Login pages

   loginFlow: createStackNavigator({
     Signup: SignupScreen,
     Signin: SigninScreen
   }),

   // Main App pages - TrackList, Account and TrackCreate

   mainFlow: createBottomTabNavigator({

     // TrackList link, which includes flow to TrackDetail

     TrackListFlow: createStackNavigator({
       TrackList: TrackListScreen,
       TrackDetail: TrackDetailScreen
     }),

     // TrackCreateScreen and AccountScreen to finish off the bottom nav

     TrackCreate: TrackCreateScreen,
     Account: AccountScreen
   })
 })

 `

 5) Remember to `export default createAppContainer(switchNavigator)` at the end of the file.

 6) Move into each screen and create the navigation processes there by adding buttons and using the *navigation* prop.

+## 2. Some Quick Styling
+1) `npm install react-native-elements` for some customizable, pre-styled elements to save time on prototyping.
+Their documentation has all sorts of ways to customize their look.